Cop Killer (song): Further controversy and decision to withdraw song

 At a Beverly Hills press conference to announce a change in policy, Ice-T began by presenting almost 40 minutes of a video documentary on the civil-rights movement before he spoke.
-He announced the withdrawal the song from future copies of the album.
+He announced the withdrawal of the song from future copies of the album.
 Time Warner announced that it would recall copies with "Cop Killer" included, which sparked panic buying of the album.

 Death threats were sent to Warner Bros.
 Records executives, and some stockholders threatened to disassociate themselves from the company.
 According to his 1994 book The Ice Opinion: Who Gives a Fuck?, Ice-T decided to remove the song from the album of his own volition.
 Ice-T left the label in 1993, following additional disputes over his solo album Home Invasion.
 He stated: "When I started out, [Warner] never censored us.
 Everything we did, we had full control over.
 But what happened was when the cops moved on Body Count, they issued pressure on the corporate division of Warner Bros., and that made the music division, they couldn't out-fight 'em in the battle, so even when you're in a business with somebody who might not wanna censor you, economically people can put restraints on 'em and cause 'em to be afraid.
 I learned that lesson in there, that you're never really safe as long as you're connected to any big corporation's money."